DataDog/hiring-engineers/answers.md

 ## Introduction
 Hi, I'm Jordan Storms.
-For this challenge I used Linux Mint 18.3.
+For this challenge I used [Linux Mint 18.3](https://linuxmint.com/) which is a derivative of Ubuntu.
+The 18.3 version is built on Ubuntu 16.04 Xenial and uses the same Ubuntu packages.

+## Installing the Datadog Client
+Since we are using a derivative of Ubuntu we can simply install the Datadog Client for Ubuntu in Linux Mint.

 ## Collecting Metrics